romland/webos-svelte-template/README.md

 This application will show the current time by having it slide in from the right, stay visible for a second or three, then fade out and close the application.

-TODO: I _really_ want something in place to get access to all the same luna interfaces as if it was running on a local tv, is that possible with SSAP?
-What are the differences?
-How to find out?
-Is luna-pub _all_ access you get as an app running on the TV?
+TODO: I _really_ want a proxy to all luna interfaces (as if rooted) from a remote host when developing.
+I have started work on it, but never finished.

-TODO: Write more here...
+TODO: Things to write more about here:
 - versioning
 - appinfo.json
 - IPK